turbot/steampipe-plugin-aws/docs/tables/aws_wafregional_rule_group.md

 # Table: aws_waf_rule_group

-An AWS WAF Regional rule group is a collection of rules for inspecting and controlling web requests.
+An AWS WAF regional rule group is a collection of rules for inspecting and controlling web requests.

 ## Examples